Emiriss/Basic-Converter/README.md

 ( AS A DESKTOP APP ) Rewritten and actively developed.

-Thanks @namikkemal for helping me to debug.
+Thanks @MTalhat for helping me to debug.